Higher homotopy excision and Blakers-Massey theorems for structured ring spectra: Homotopical Analysis of Cubical Diagrams

-\begin{proof}[Proof of Theorem \ref{thm:higher_homotopy_excision}] It suffices to consider the case of left $\capO$-modules.
+\begin{proof} It suffices to consider the case of left $\capO$-modules.
 It is enough to treat the special case where $\capX$ is a pushout cofibration $W$-cube in $\LtO$.
 The case $|W|=1$ is trivial and the case $|W|\geq 2$ follows from Theorem \ref{thm:pushout_cofibration_cube_homotopical_analysis}. \end{proof}

+\begin{thm}[Theorem \ref{thm:homotopy_excision} restated] Let $\capO$ be an operad in $\capR$-modules.
+Let $\capX$ be a homotopy pushout square of $\capO$-algebras (resp. left $\capO$-modules) of the form